oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-to-Other-Microservices/helidon-to-other-microservices.md

 StockManager/mp-rest/responseTimeout=5000
 ```

-The only thing we absolutely have to specify is the URL, though this can be specified as an option in the `RegisterRestClient` annotation if desired as well (the configuration files will override anything that's hard coded in the annotation.)
+The only thing we absolutely have to specify is the URL, though this can be specified as an option in the `RegisterRestClient` annotation if desired as well (the configuration files will override anything that's hard coded in the annotation).
 The timeouts and so on are really for convenience, we could also (if it wasn't defined in the interface itself) specify the scope of the rest client.
 Note that configuration property settings will override those in the source code.

 Also in the microprofile-config.properties file are details for another REST client